Greek austerity plan needs softening - KEPE think tank

 "To achieve the target, actions must be taken such as an extension of the programme, lowering the interest on debt and speeding up privatisations," the state-funded think tank said in a report.

-The costs of recapitalising the country's viable banks, estimated at 50 billion euros, would have to be funded directly from Europe's rescue mechanism ESM and not count as public debt, KEPE said.
+The costs of recapitalising the country's viable banks, estimated at 50 billion euros ($62.92 billion), would have to be funded directly from Europe's rescue mechanism ESM and not count as public debt, KEPE said.

 Greece must deliver this month almost 12 billion euros of cuts for 2013-2014 in order to continue to be funded or it will go bust.
 Inspectors from the so-called troika of IMF, EU and ECB lenders are due in Athens later this week.